 Some RSLs are active in a specific geographical area (e.g. part of a city or town or a rural area) whilst others specialise in providing housing for particular groups of people (such as older people or people with particular needs).
-Although the majority concentrate on providing good quality rented housing, many also provide low cost housing for sale and shared equity.
+An RSLs primary activity is providing good quality rented housing, although some also provide low cost housing for sale and shared equity and some are developing homes for mid-market rent.

 Some combine their housing services with the provision of support, either by themselves or in partnership with other organisations.
+Most RSLs have developed services, either directly or in partnership with others, to support tenants deal with the challenges associated with the cost-of-living crisis and rise in fuel/energy prices.
 RSLs do more than just let and maintain houses: they are active in the communities that their tenants live in, providing and supporting a wide range of other activities such as:

-- Welfare advice helping people make sure they are accessing all the financial support they are entitled to; offering support and assistance in making claims for benefits and support with living costs; promoting financial inclusion through accessible banking and offering advice and support on dealing with debt; - Energy advice providing help and assistance to reduce energy costs for tenants and help tackle fuel poverty - Employment and training initiatives for example, offering apprenticeships and training, both independently and in partnership with construction and maintenance companies - Care and Repair helping older and disabled people to remain independent in their own homes by providing schemes that help with repairs, maintenance and adaptations - Factoring providing maintenance and repairs services to owners who live in flats in areas where the housing association is active

-Green Initiatives - supporting sustainability and re-cycling initiatives within communities, such as community growing projects and allotments; renewable energy initiatives and furniture recycling projects
+- Welfare advice helping people make sure they are accessing all the financial support they are entitled to; offering support and assistance in making claims for benefits and support with living costs; promoting financial inclusion through accessible banking and offering advice and support on dealing with debt; - Energy advice providing help and assistance to reduce energy costs for tenants and help tackle fuel poverty - Employment and training initiatives for example, offering apprenticeships and training, both independently and in partnership with construction and maintenance companies - Care and Repair helping older and disabled people to remain independent in their own homes by providing schemes that help with repairs, maintenance and adaptations - Factoring providing maintenance and repairs services to owners who live in flats in areas where the housing association is active - Green Initiatives supporting sustainability and re-cycling initiatives within communities, such as community growing projects and allotments; renewable energy initiatives and furniture recycling projects - Digital Inclusion helping people develop their skills and confidence to make on-line applications for benefits and work, reporting repairs and making rent payments and accessing important / useful information